 There’s nothing like cozying up on a cold day with a cup of tea and a craft project—whether your discipline of choice be embroidery, painting, macrame, or (like me) hand quilting.
-After discovering modern hand quilting—sewing layers of fabric together with running stitches—I was hooked, and have since snuggled up for many a night with a quilt on my lap, sewing until my fingers are calloused and I’m buried under a new handmade blanket.
+After discovering the art of sewing layers of fabric together with running stitches, I was hooked and have snuggled up for many a night with a quilt on my lap, sewing until my fingers are calloused and I’m buried under a new handmade blanket.

-And the benefits to picking up an embroidery hoop or a pair of knitting needles offer more than just fighting boredom.
-Health experts say that the repetitive motions commonly found in handcraft can activate the parasympathetic nervous system, which quiets the fight-or-flight response that results from stressful situations.
-Studies have shown that making art can help people heal from illness or injury by allowing them to express their emotions visually, reducing depression and negative thoughts.
+And the benefits to picking up an embroidery hoop or a pair of knitting needles exceed earning a few extra bucks.
+Health experts say that making something by hand can improve memory and attention and reduce anxiety and depression.
+Other studies have shown that making art can help people heal from illness or injury by allowing them to express their emotions visually.

 A project from an Adults & Crafts kit.
 Photo courtesy of Adults & Crafts

-As a crafty person in her youth, Kim says something was missing in her life when she started a nine-to-five job post college.
-She would relax over dinner with friends, but didn’t have time or energy to be creative.
+As a crafty person in her youth, Kim says she didn’t have time or energy to be creative while working a nine-to-five.
 “You go home, maybe you scroll a little bit, veg out, and go to sleep and do the whole thing all over again,” she says.
 “For me, it felt like there was a hidden, tucked-away side of me that I just never gave love to.
 So when I [rediscovered crafts], it really felt reigniting, like my spark just came alive again.”

 Kim says that while crafting is a great way to relax and unplug solo, social crafting is especially great for the holidays, when families want a group activity that doesn’t involve a screen.
 “In a time that can kind of be high stress around the holidays, [a craft kit] is the most fun and convenient thing that can be sent to you,” Kim says.
 “It’s something that you can do with your family that’s really hands-on.”

-So whether you’re gifting something handmade this season, staving off post-Thanksgiving political chatter, or just interested in busting out the hot glue gun, here are three ways to pick up a creative hobby this fall.
+So whether you’re gifting something handmade this season, staving off post-Thanksgiving political chatter, or just itching to bust out the hot glue gun, here are three ways to pick up a creative hobby this fall.

-A set of candles made from an Adults & Crafts kit.
+A soapmaking kit from Adults & Crafts.
 Photo courtesy of Adults & Crafts

 Take a Handcrafting Class